Krushi-Jethe/Product-Search-Engine/README.md

 Working on the description, will be updated once it is ready.

-Further improvements will also be added using InstructBLIP/any other similar model and add audio search feature.
+Further improvements will also be added using InstructBLIP/any other similar model for image descriptions + reinforcement learning to improve results and add audio search feature.

 Database -- https://huggingface.co/datasets/KrushiJethe/fashion_data